 There was a meeting on the cruise at dinner break.
 We're now told the overnight bag has got to be included in the 33lb!!!
 We had to sort ourselves into three dormitory groups - Lucy and me are with Claire, Jo, Ruth and Jill.
 I am so longing to go.
 The number of places we visit is unbelievable.

-Tig informed me, incrediously, that Martha carted her dinner all the way from the canteen to sit next to Anya in the Unit!
+Tig informed me, incrediously, that Martha carted her dinner all the way from the canteen to sit in the Unit next to Anya !

 At 7.30 King Lear began.
 Leatherhead never fails to amaze me - tonight proved they can do anything.
 Joseph O'Conor was marvellous - just the movements of his hands!
 He surpassed most West End acting.
 The foul daughters were perfectly foul.
 But it's the play itself that staggers me.
 How, I ask myself over and over again, could a man in one single lifetime experience so much and put it down with such perfection?
 His genius sometimes is too great to get to grips with.
 It's like trying to understand eternity - you can't.

 Got a foul cold.
 It got steadily worse and I've now got a sore-throat and have to keep on blowing.

 For the first time in my life work is really getting on top of me.
 There's so much to do it's become ludicrous.
 I've decided I can't go to the dance on Thursday, and Tig isn't either.
 She's so fed up with Glyn boys, she hasn't met a nice one yet.

 Sarah wears contact lenses!
 So do Ruth and Brenda, I think it's such a fantastic idea, in fact, I've set my heart of having them myself.
 How marvellous to see everything properly for the first time in my life.